TaxAssist Accountants: The franchise opportunity

 What services do you offer?

 TaxAssist Accountants work with small businesses and the self-employed with a turnover of up to £2m.
-Our services include year-end accounts, tax returns, bookkeeping, VAT returns, payroll and cash flow projections amongst other things.
+Services include year-end accounts, tax returns, bookkeeping, VAT returns, payroll and cash flow projections amongst other things.

 How big is the market opportunity?

-Huge.
 The small business sector has traditionally been ignored by larger accountants and is poorly serviced by smaller practices.
 By establishing a unique network that focuses solely on smaller businesses, we are targeting a market that has a need for our services.
-Operating from key shop-style premises and office-based locations also makes us more accessible.

 How many franchisees do you have today?

-We have franchisees covering 198 areas.
-Some franchisees have an area and a half or a double area.
+We have franchisees covering over 200 areas.
+Some franchisees have an area and a half or a double area, some with one, two or more shops.

 How is the brand marketed?